 I think it’s best to remember that portion control is an active choice you make as an investment in your healthy lifestyle and overall wellness journey.
 Portion control can help you lose weight and also keep weight off, and it’s all part of the process of controlling what foods you’re eating with clean eating.
 Hopefully, you’ll find how good it feels to be in control of your food (instead of at war) and aware of what, how much, and when you’re eating.
-Mindful eating and informed choices – this is the power of portion control.
-And I’m sure you’ll notice the long-term, positive effects along the way!
+Mindful eating, thinking of smart dietary guidelines, and informed choices (like reading food labels to know you are eating clean) – this is the power of portion control.
+And I’m sure you’ll notice the long-term, positive effects of good eating habits (which will make you feel awesome) along the way!

 MEAL PREP IDEAS FOR PORTION CONTROL

-Now that you’re on board with portion control, I’m betting you could use some helpful recipes to get you started.
+Now that you’ve got the scoop on portion control, I’m betting you could use some helpful recipes to get you started.
 Here are some of my absolute favorite meal prep recipes because they are well-balanced, delicious, filling, easy, and, of course, allow you to portion control your food!

 Plus I have TONS more Meal Prep Ideas on the blog for you to get started!

 This post contains affiliate links for products I use often and highly recommend.

 6 thoughts on “How To Portion Control For Weight Loss (Without Starving!)”

 What kind of protein powder or shake would you use?

 i love this i started to use them but i have question my daughter dont eat see food what can she eat instead